 Only come out if you feel it is safe to do so

 It’s important to only come out if you feel safe to do so.
 Luckily, most people in the UK are really accepting of LGBT+ people, but unfortunately this can’t be said for everyone.

 …and don’t forget, coming out is a continuous thing

 The first time you come out can be really special and you’ll probably always remember it, but coming out never really stops!
 Maybe in years to come people won’t need to come out, but for now, there will be many occasions where you will come out.
-If you’re a lesbian you might be asked by your GP what birth control method they’re on if you’re sexually active, or work colleagues might ask you if you have a girlfriend when you’re a gay guy.
+If you’re a lesbian you might be asked by your GP what birth control method you're on if you’re sexually active, or work colleagues might ask you if you have a girlfriend when you’re a gay guy.
 It can be frustrating but you’ll get used to it and every time you come out you’re challenging assumptions, which those people might not make again.
 Keep your head held high and be your amazing self!